Revolutionary Command Council (Iraq)

-The Revolutionary Command Council (مجلس قيادة الثورة- قطر العراق) was the ultimate decision-making body in Ba'athist Iraq.
-Established after the 1968 Iraqi coup, It exercised both executive and legislative authority in the country, with the Chairman and Vice Chairman chosen by a two-thirds majority of the council.
-The Chairman was also then declared the President of Iraq and he was then allowed to select a Vice President.
-After Saddam Hussein became President of Iraq in 1979 the council was led by deputy chairman Izzat Ibrahim ad-Douri, deputy Prime Minister Tariq Aziz, and Taha Yassin Ramadan, who had known Saddam since the 1960s.
+The Revolutionary Command Council (مجلس قيادة الثورة- قطر العراق) was the supreme legislative and executive body in Ba'athist Iraq.
+Established after the 1968 Iraqi coup, it consists of several high-ranking members of the at the time ruling Ba'ath Party headed by a chairman and vice chairman, whom are appointed via approval from two-thirds of the council.
+The chairman also held the position of the President of Iraq and was allowed to select a Vice President.

+After Saddam Hussein became President of Iraq in 1979, the council was led by deputy chairman Izzat Ibrahim ad-Douri, deputy Prime Minister Tariq Aziz, and Taha Yassin Ramadan, who had known Saddam since the 1960s.

-The legislature was composed of the RCC, the National Assembly and a 50-member Kurdish Legislative Council which governed the country.
+The legislature was composed of the RCC itself, the National Assembly and a 50-member Kurdish Legislative Council which governed the country.
 During his presidency, Saddam was Chairman of the RCC and President of the Republic.
 Other members of the RCC included Salah Omar Al-Ali who held the position between 1968 and 1970, Abd al-Khaliq al-Samarra'i who was a Council member between 1968 and 1973, one of Saddam's half-brothers, Barzan Ibrahim al-Tikriti, Taha Yasin Ramadan, Adnan Khairallah, Sa'adoun Shaker Mahmoud, Tariq Aziz Isa, Hasan Ali Nassar al-Namiri, Naim Hamid Haddad and Taha Muhyiddin Maruf.
 It was officially dissolved in 2003 by Paul Bremer per Order Number 2 of the Coalition Provisional Authority.

 History

 Origins

 The Iraqi Revolutionary Command Council (RCC) was established as the de facto ruling power in Iraq after the military coup of 1968.
 However, its foundation materialized much earlier.
 The Revolution of 1958 mobilized a small group of young military officers known as the Free Officers.
 The Free Officers, headed by 'Abd al-Karim Qasim, agreed that Iraq should become a republic and that army officers should occupy all senior posts in the administration in hopes of keeping civilians subordinate to the officers.
 As Charles R. H. Tripp explains "the officers' power would be institutionalized in a Revolutionary Command Council, formed from the membership of the Supreme Committee [an organization of eleven ranking officers who helped plan the coup], and this body would wield supreme executive power in the wake of the overthrow of the monarchy."
 The capture of power by the military in 1958 greatly altered the political landscape in Iraq's government as military officers gained massive control over civilian and governmental affairs.
 'Abd al-Karim Qasim formed a popular government that consolidated its power and redirected oil revenues.
 However, Qasim was overthrown in 1963 as the Ba’ath Party attempted to gain control.
 The Ba’thist contingent formed the National Council of the Revolutionary Command which exercised supreme power replacing the RCC.
-This regimes power was short-lived as new Ba’thists regained the upper hand and brothers Abd al-Salam ‘Arif and ‘Abd al-Rahman ruled Iraq for the next five years.
+This regime's power was short-lived as new Ba’thists regained the upper hand and brothers Abd al-Salam ‘Arif and ‘Abd al-Rahman ruled Iraq for the next five years.